 New operational agreements will be put in place between FENZ, DOC and the NZDF.
 The new agreements will outline how FENZ will co-ordinate with DOC and NZDF on their respective land.

 Fire and Emergency New Zealand (FENZ) will have one main source of funding – the levy – with a small amount of revenue from the Crown and other sources.
 The Government has approved extra funding of $303 million over four years from 2016/17 to create FENZ and strengthen existing capabilities.
 This figure consists of up to $112 million for the transition, and up to $191 million to primarily provide extra support to volunteer firefighters and to address underinvestment in rural fire services.
 View the Cabinet paper including funding decisions.

 From 1 July 2017, with the repeal of the Forest and Rural Fires Act, councils will no longer have responsibility for fire control or the power to collect funding for rural fire (although they will retain civil defence responsibilities).

 Fire and Emergency New Zealand (FENZ) is a new organisation, and will need its own logo and colours.
-Although we are aiming to have a new logo ready for 1 July 2017, it’s unlikely uniforms or livery will change from Day One.
+Although we are aiming to have a new logo ready for 1 July 2017, uniforms and fleet livery will not change on Day One.
 This is because the question of uniforms is one that will require extensive discussions and consultation.

-To assist with the development of the new logo, the FENZ Transition Project want to hear what our personnel need, want and most of all, value about their organisation.
-Planning for how and when these conversations will take place is currently underway.
+To assist with the development of the new logo, the FENZ Transition Projecthas been engaging with over 160 fire personnel to hear what our personnel need, want and most of all, value about their organisation.

-Once the identity changes have been decided by the Board, there will be a gradual transition to the new look from Day One onwards, including replacing old uniforms and livery with new ones as needed; in parallel with the normal operational review of uniform components.
+Once the identity changes have been decided by the Board in April, there will be a gradual transition to the new look from Day One onwards, including replacing old uniforms and livery with new ones as needed; in parallel with the normal operational review of uniform components.

 All of which means it’s too early to say what colour the trucks and uniforms will be, but we will be keeping stakeholders informed as we go along.